-However if you learn Thai Massage as nothing more than a mechanical sequence of moves, even if you know exactly which bone or tendon or muscle you are working on, then it might look like Thai Massage, but it is just an empty shell.
+But if you learn Thai Massage as nothing more than a mechanical sequence of moves, even if you know exactly which bone or tendon or muscle you are working on, then it might look like Thai Massage, but it is just an empty shell.
 The essence, the spirit, is not there.

 So how do we bridge those two worlds?
-It’s not realistic for western therapists to disregard anatomy and physiology, and it’s not necessary.
-To me anatomy and physiology are very interesting and useful elements in Thai Massage.
+It’s not realistic for Western therapists to disregard anatomy and physiology, and it’s not necessary.
+To me, anatomy and physiology are very interesting and useful elements in Thai Massage.

-Bridging the eastern and western world
+Bridging the Eastern and Western world

 Here is the secret, and that’s what I am trying to do in my training courses.
-You can use the anatomy as a point of reference, as a communication tool that westerners can understand and relate to, kind of like a road map to the body.
+You can use the anatomy as a point of reference, as a communication tool that Westerners can understand and relate to, kind of like a road map to the body.

 Then you are fine as long as you understand that there is more to Thai Massage than stretch here, yank there, pull here, press there.
-You can work in the spirit of Thai Massage and use the anatomy as an additional tool.
+You can work in the spirit of Thai Massage and use anatomy as an additional tool.

-The problem occurs if you look at Thai Massage only through the lens of a western scientific mindset.
+The problem occurs if you look at Thai Massage only through the lens of a Western scientific mindset.
 Then you are trying to squeeze a square peg into a round hole, as the saying goes.